amegeddon/Paws-and-Pints/README.md

 This was resolved by adding |int after review.user_rating, which ensured that user_rating was intepreted as an integer before being used in the range function.   |

+After creating the Flask route for editing reviews, an issue arose where the edit_review.html template failed to render.
+No error messages were displayed, and upon introducing print statements to the route for debugging, it became apparent that the route wasn't being called at all.Further investigation revealed a simple error in the edit_review.html template.
+The "Edit" button was not enclosed within a form element, preventing the GET request to the edit_review URL from being sent.   | Correcting this oversight by ensuring the "Edit" button was appropriately placed within a form element with the method set to "GET" enabled the Flask route to handle the GET request effectively, resulting in the expected rendering of the edit_review.html template